 Fortunately, it's possible to use the Share option in the Posts list, for the post in question, and share this post from another Blogger account that is in my main Google+ account's circles.
 Using the "Extended Circles" target, from my test Blogger account, got the job done.
 Looking in my Stream, I see the new post snippet, shared as promised.

-You'll note that "Share to Google+" only shares to the main Google+ profile name.
-If you have created Google+ Pages (alternate identities) attached to your Google+ Profile, you'll not be able to post to the stream associated with your Pages.
+You'll note that "Share to Google+" will, by default, share to the main Google+ profile name.
+If you have created Google+ Pages (alternate identities) attached to your Google+ Profile, you can share to a Google+ Page.

 This process is not truly automatic.
 If completely automatic, there should be some mapping of a Label in the post, to select one or more pre chosen Circles.
 When this post was published, FeedBurner redirected this post, from the posts feed, to my Twitter account.
 Surely, Google+ could provide the same possibility.